 WooCommerce can be a good B2B commerce solution for businesses that already have a WordPress site and some expertise.
 You will need to be happy with some ‘hands-on’ involvement or work with someone who has WordPress know-how.

 Shopify is a good basic solution for B2B businesses that are expecting to handle high volumes of traffic.
-There are some trade-offs with flexibility and customisation that you will want to check out before making a final choice.
+There are some trade-offs with flexibility and customization that you will want to check out before making a final choice.

 Businesses that have well-established enterprise, accounting and finance systems and who have big plans for the future can benefit from the deep functionality of Magento.

 WebSphere’s services are comprehensive and will suit larger businesses with high transaction volumes and a long-standing commitment to enterprise databases and operating systems.
 For smaller businesses, the migration timescales, costs and complexity might not be suitable.

 Book a free demonstration to see how Cloudfy can meet your business needs.
 Get in touch today.